jacobtomlinson/carte-noire/drafts/untitled.md

 The school bell rings at 3, signaling the end of what I consider the normal part of the day.
 Now, I have an hour and a half before I have to be home.

 Schellen and I decide to walk down the train tracks again.
 Maybe this time, we'll actually be able to see a train pass by, I thought.
 That is, if they still run.
 As we walk towards the train tracks, we witness the city get more and more rundown.
-Is there something about train tracks that makee the surrounding area poorer?
+Is there something about train tracks that make the surrounding area poorer?
 Or is it a coincidence?

 "What do you think, Schellen?"
 I ask.